Removing Heating Oil Tank from Basement in 2023

 - Cost.
-The cost of removing your heating oil tank can vary, but generally speaking, most contractors charge between $1000 and $2500 for a removal.
+The cost of removing your heating oil tank can vary, but generally speaking, most contractors charge between $1000 and $5000 for removal.
+This will depend on how easy or difficult the removal is, how big the tank is, its current state, as well as location and other factors.
 This estimate may or may not include sampling and testing, cleanup work in the event of a leak, or other extras.
-It’s always best to receive a personalized estimate from your contractor, before the removal process begins.
+It’s always best to receive a personalized estimate from your contractor before the removal process begins.

 - Reasons for removal.
 So, how do you know that you should remove your heating oil tank in the first place?
 Here’s the thing: NO tanks were designed to be buried; this will absolutely cause a significant amount of rust, and possibly will contribute to leaks.
 Particularly if you notice an increase in your home heating oil consumption, this is likely indicative of a leak — and you should consider removing your heating oil tank right away.

 Do you have further questions about removing a heating oil tank from your basement?
-If so, it’s time to contact Robert B. Payne today at 888-267-9075.
-Here at Robert B. Payne, we’re happy to help answer your questions and offer our assistance.
+If so, it’s time to contact Robert B. Payne, Inc. today at 540-373-5876.
+Here at Robert B. Payne, Inc., we’re happy to help answer your questions and offer our assistance.
 We pride ourselves on providing affordable, top-quality HVAC services.